arsip/bestguess/README.md

 BestGuess is currently tested only on Unix (macos) and Linux (several distros).

 If you use Hyperfine like we used to do, it's nearly a drop-in replacement.
 We most often used the warmup, runs, shell, and CSV export options.
-BestGuess can produce a Hyperfine-compatible CSV file containing summary statistics, as well as its own format.
+Also, BestGuess can produce a Hyperfine-compatible CSV file of summary statistics.

 The BestGuess `--hyperfine-csv <FILE>` option is used wherever you would use `--export-csv <FILE>` with Hyperfine to get essentially the same summary